Entrepreneurs: they dropped out of college, moved to mountain villages and now make domes for houses, tourism and festivals

 Juan Ignacio Olveira, co-founder of Domos Cordoba

 Until 2019, they only sold the “shell” of the dome and the buyer then had to take care of the interior.
-“Today I think and I don’t know how we managed to sell structures so that people could see what to do with it later,” Olviera acknowledges.
+“Today I think and I don’t know how we managed to sell structures so that people might see what to do with it later,” Olviera acknowledges.

 Until before the pandemic, they only sold the skeleton of the domes without infrastructure